 Eligibility

 Any enrolled student at UNT Dallas, 6-hour minimum, in good standing with the University, fulfills the membership requirements.

+Good standing means a GPA of no less than 2.75.

+No Community Standard holds on student account.

+No academic holds on student account.

-Privileges of active student members include community and campus activities, meeting attendance, and fiscal compensation through the Ambassador stipend (see Article VI).
+Privileges of active student members include fiscal compensation through the Ambassador stipend (see Article VI), exclusive access to Ambassador programs, and ambassador apparel/promotional items.

 In order to guarantee equal rights to all members of the UNT Dallas student body, equal opportunities shall be afforded to all students without regard to race, national and/or ethnic origin, gender, religion, creed, marital status, sexual orientation, age, citizenship, veteran status, or physical ability.

-Responsibilities
+Responsibilities, include but are not limited to the following:

 Represent the institution/department at various events